manasch/dsa/leetcode/confident/1220_count-vowels-permutation.md

 - Was able to do this on my own \o/.
 - Basically, the repeated subproblem would be for a particular level and the character at that level.
 - Apart from that, it's a normal top-down dfs problem.
 Most likely a better solution exists.

+- Ofcourse, the actual optimized solution is so simple, well this is a bottom-up kind of approach maybe?
+- Just simultaniously calculate starting from each vowel, and add the next vowel value to it.